Does your soul thirst for Him?

 NOT appealing.

-We drank it because we desperately needed it.
-But it was not as refreshing as we had envisioned.
+We drank it because we desperately needed it, but it was not nearly as refreshing as we had envisioned.

 Do you crave spending time with God in prayer and in His Word as much as you crave a cool drink on a hot summer day?

 Jesus declared that He was both the Living Water and the Bread of Life.
-Prayer and His Word are meant to be like a cool drink on a hot summer day, or a tasty meal when you have a worked-up an appetite from exercising or working hard.
+Prayer and His Word are meant to be like a cool drink when you’re overheated or a tasty meal when you’ve worked up an appetite from exercise or hard labor.
+The Bible often uses food and drink to picture spiritual hunger and thirst, reminding us that our souls can only be satisfied in Him.

 Perhaps, like me, you desperately want that to be the case.
 Unfortunately, the reality is…

 “Lord,” I cried, “I want to be hungry and thirsty for righteousness.
 Why is it so hard to enjoy reading the Bible?
-Why do I struggle so hard to spend time in prayer?”
+Why do I struggle so much to spend time in prayer?”

 “What are you filling up with that makes time with Me so unappetizing?”
 He returned.